yehia67/documentation/wallets/0.1/hub/how-to-guides/get-started-with-the-grpc-api.md

     cd hub
     ```

-3. Start the gRPC client
+3. Start the gRPC client.
+Replace the `localhost:50051` argument with the value of the `--listenAddress` command-line option that you used when you set up Hub.

     ```bash
     grpcc -i -a localhost:50051 -p proto/hub.proto